 Welcome to the East Coast Greenway in Massachusetts

-An alternate route is being developed to directly link Boston and Providence, RI.
-Trails that may become part of this alternate include the Old Colony Trail (Mansfield) and the Taunton River Trail (Taunton/Somerset).
-This alternate will cross from Swansea, MA to Warren, RI where the trail will head north along the East Bay Bike Path to Providence.
+A coastal route is being developed to link Boston and Providence, RI, via Cape Cod (using ferry service between Boston and the Cape).
+Trails that may become part of this complementary route include the Cape Cod Rail Trail, the Cape Cod Canal Bikeway, and the Phoenix Rail-Trail (Fairhaven, MA).
+This route will cross from Swansea, MA, to Warren, RI, where the trail will head north along the East Bay Bike Path to Providence.

-27% of the 148 miles that comprise the spine route in Massachusetts are completed as trail, and another 26% are in development.
-The ECGA is working to gain greater political support and funding to advance the Greenway in each of the state’s three subregions: NH to Boston, Boston to Worcester, and Worcester to RI.
-Advocacy groups are growing in strength in each of these areas, which bodes well for Greenway development.
+The East Coast Greenway Alliance is working to gain political support and funding to advance the Greenway in each of the state’s three subregions: NH to Boston, Boston to Worcester, and Worcester to RI.
+Advocacy groups are growing in strength in each of these areas.
+Current state committee projects include:

 The ECGA is proud to be working with many great partners to bring the project to completion in Massachusetts.
 Partners include but are not limited to:

 - Blackstone River Valley National Heritage Corridor

 - Massachusetts Executive Office of Transportation